arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSites/HOL.md

 1. In the **Import Publish Settings** dialog box, select the **Import from a Windows Azure Web Site** option.
 If not already signed in, click the **Sign In...** button and sign in using the Microsoft account associated with your Windows Azure account.

-1. Select your web site from the drop-down list, and then click **OK**.
+1. Select your Web site from the drop-down list, and then click **OK**.

 	![Importing publish profile from web site](Images/importing-publish-profile-from-web-site.png?raw=true)